Jason2Brownlee/blog/content/posts/greek-excellence.md

 I like the idea and I try to drill this into my kids (myself?), to no avail.

-Hmm, rather than excellence, I'm more of a "follow your circuity and obsess about a topic" kind of guy.
+Hmm, rather than excellence, I'm more of a "follow your curiosity and obsess about a topic" kind of guy.

 Do the Greeks have a word/philosophy for that?